dougdonohoe/ddpoker/README.md

 ## Why Open Source?

-Even though DD Poker and the backend servers was shutdown in July 2017, folks continue to play it by manually sharing game URLs.
-There was a minor revival during the 2020 pandemic and sporadic inquiries have come in over the years.
+Even though DD Poker and the backend servers were shutdown in July 2017, folks continue to play it by manually sharing game URLs.
+There was a minor revival during the 2020 pandemic and sporadic inquiries regarding the source code have come in over the years.

 While Donohoe Digital LLC can no longer run the old DD Poker servers, there might be folks out there that